GaloisInc/BESSPIN-Tool-Suite/README.md

     - `renameFile(src,dest)`: To rename files.
     - `copyDir(src,dest,renameDest=False,copyContents=False)`: Copy directory `src` to `dest`.
 If `renameDest` is enabled, the `src` becomes `dest` instead of its child.
 If `copyContents` is enabled, the `src` contents are copied to `dest`.
     - `make(argsList,dirPath)`: makes a makefile inside dirPath.
 The `-C` flag is added in the function, you add any other flags to make.
     - `ftOpenFile(filePath,mode)`: safely opens a file, and stores its handle in the trash can.
-You should still close it cleanly, but if the error handling is complicated, then don't worry about it, everything in the trash can object will be destroyed upon exit.
+You should still close it cleanly, but if the error handling is complicated, then don't worry about it, everything in the trashcan object will be destroyed upon exit.
     - `ftReadLines (filePath)`: Returns the contents in `filePath` as a list of strings
     - `matchExprInLines (expr,lines)`: If you pass a regex `expr` and a list of strings, it returns the matched string.